 Most electric hazards and incidents of electric shock involve personnel contacting power cables or the incorrect handling of electrical tools or machinery.
-The Artist/Artist led team is required to assign electrical work only to qualified electricians, and to ensure appropriate safety measures are in place for all electrical work.
+The artist is required to assign electrical work only to qualified electricians, and to ensure appropriate safety measures are in place for all electrical work.